This article will show you how to start a new GRID bot, modify its settings, close bots, and restart them if needed.

 If changes need to be made, go back by clicking on the arrow.
-Otherwise, click the [Launch bot] button.
+Otherwise, click the [Start Bot] button.

 📊 Analyze your bot’s performance

-You can always track your bot's performance and results in the detailed view window.
+You can always track your bot's results in the detailed "Performance" window.
 This will help you better understand your bot's performance and results, as well as get more detailed information about each transaction.
-It can be opened with a little chart icon next to your bot:
+It can be found on the right-hand side after clicking on a necessary bot:

-This window shows your bot's live results.
-Here you can see bot profit, unrealized profit, trading time, and the number of completed transactions.
-It also shows the ratio of the quote and base currency in open orders, and their current value.
+Here you can see overall and daily bot profit, unrealized PNL, trading time, and the number of completed transactions.
+It also shows the ratio of the quote and base currency in open orders and their current value.

-The "Transactions" tab will display specific details on all the trades your bot has already completed.
+The "Bot orders" tab will display specific details on all the trades your bot has already completed.
 Here you will see the following information: